What makes our college admissions program exceptional?

 We treat our students as junior colleagues.
 We also work with students over many years, so when teachers write college recommendation letters, it is with a deep knowledge of each student, which is critical to help colleges understand why our students are exceptional.

-The members of the Loudoun School for the Gifted Classes of 2014 and 2015 (a total of 12 students) have been offered over $675,000 in merit-based scholarships from prestigious colleges and universities.
-Over 75% were accepted by their first college choice.
+The members of Loudoun School for the Gifted's Class of 2017 (a total of 9 students) have been offered over $1,500,000 in scholarships from prestigious colleges and universities.
+Over 90% were accepted by their first college choice.
 These schools included:

 Christopher Newport University*